jeantux/bilhar-game/README.md

 abstracting a layer it is possible to understand mathematical calculations in a fun way and going a little deeper, understand a little about team work.

-There is a series of [videos](https://youtu.be/Gj2ear1FzRE) that are being developed explaining in detail the implementation of this application.

 ![Game bilhar](https://github.com/jeaanca/bilhar-game/blob/master/game.gif)